RConsortium/IDEA-WG/conduct/code-of-conduct.md

 # Code of Conduct

 `<EVENT>` is dedicated to providing a harassment-free experience for participants at our event(s). `<EVENT>` is a conference intended for professional networking and collaboration in the R community.

 We encourage the open exchange of ideas and expression and thus require an environment that recognizes the inherent worth of every person and group.
+An inclusive space free of harassment encourages interaction among diverse groups.
+We want to make certain `<EVENT>` is welcoming, and encourages participants to be involved moving forward.

 A **Code of Conduct** is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
 It also provides a benchmark for self evaluation and acts as a vehicle for better identity of the community and organization.
 If you have general questions about codes of conduct, a good place to start is this [code of conduct FAQ](https://www.ashedryden.com/blog/codes-of-conduct-101-faq#cocfaq).